MBoritchev/compostitionality-simple-corpus/README.md

 - `Initial-experiment` contains the code and data relative to the initial experiment in our paper, using the example knowledge base from the `Knowledge-base` folder: the scripts needed to run it along with output logs of our run.
 There are two options to run this code: (1) open the file "initial_experiment.ipynb" in Google Colab and run each cell; (2) download the repository and open the file "initial_experiment.ipynb" and run it from cell 3.
 - `Compositionality-experiments` contains the code and data relative to the compositionality experiments in our paper, using the example knowledge base from the `Knowledge-base` folder: the scripts needed to run them along with output logs of our runs.
 - `Hamming-distances` contains the code and data relative to the error analysis of logs from the `Initial-experiment` and `Compositionality-experiments` folders: the scripts needed to run them along with plotted data from our runs.

+All scripts in this repository can be ran after modifying the first line of the code, which corresponds to the absolute path to the needed folder.